GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Experiments

 \subsection{Visualizations}

-\cref{fig:vis1} illustrates the qualitative visualizations of GaussTR on the Occ3D-nuScenes dataset.
-GaussTR adeptly captures both the overall structure of large-scale scenes and the precise localization of individual objects.
+\cref{fig:vis1} illustrates the qualitative visualizations of GaussTR on Occ3D-nuScenes.
+GaussTR conducts robust scene understanding by jointly capturing global geometric coherence and fine-grained object details.
 These results showcase the advantages of GaussTR in delineating spatial relationships across global scenes while providing sparse, object-centric representations.
-The visualizations also shed light on the distribution of predicted Gaussians, offering insight into the internal mechanisms of the sparse, feed-forward Gaussian splatting.
-GaussTR demonstrates remarkable accuracy in recognizing and modeling object categories such as cars, buildings, and vegetation.
-However, its performance on flat surfaces, such as roads, is affected by occlusions, which aligns with the quantitative results reported in \cref{table:occ3d_nus}.
-The superior performance of GaussTR can be attributed to its alignment with foundation models and the intrinsic sparsity of its representations, which facilitate robust and efficient scene interpretation.
+It also sheds light on the distribution of predicted Gaussians, offering insight into the internal mechanisms of the sparse Gaussian-based 3D modeling.
+GaussTR demonstrates remarkable precision in recognizing and modeling object categories such as cars, pedestrians, and buildings, while revealing limitations in reconstructing flat surfaces, such as roads, due to occlusion-induced ambiguities during splatting.
+These observations align with quantitative results in \cref{table:occ3d_nus}.
+The superior performance of GaussTR can be attributed to its alignment with foundation models and the intrinsic sparsity of its representations, which facilitate efficient scene interpretation.

-In \cref{fig:vis2}, we further present visualizations of the rendered depth and semantic maps of occupancy predictions in camera views.
+In \cref{fig:vis2}, we further analyze GaussTR’s cross-modal consistency by visualizing rendered 2D depth and segmentation maps of Gaussian predictions.
 To improve interpretability, we apply color perturbations to the semantic maps to highlight the distribution of individual Gaussians and reveal how they collectively reconstruct the scene layout.
-Additionally, GaussTR exhibits impressive generalization capacity to novel and scarce categories, such as traffic lights and street signs.
-Owing to its visual-language alignment, GaussTR adapts seamlessly to these categories, generating prominent activations in the corresponding regions and further highlighting its versatility.
+Additionally, GaussTR exhibits impressive generalization capability to novel and scarce categories, such as traffic lights and street signs.
+Owing to its alignment with visual-language models, GaussTR can seamlessly adapt to these categories, generating prominent activations in corresponding regions and further validating its versatility.